DarkCat09/ttyclock/README.md

-# ttyclock
+# TTY-Clock
-This is my clock for Terminal
+This is my clock for Android/Linux-Terminal.
+It is not fork.